Mahindra XUV 3XO vs MG ZS

 The Verdict

-The MG ZS takes 4 of 7 key spec categories and comes in at a lower price.
+The Mahindra XUV 3XO takes 3 of 5 key spec categories and comes in at a lower price.
 The Mahindra XUV 3XO will save you roughly $57 a year in fuel.
+If boot space matters, the MG ZS has a clear edge.
 The MG ZS adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions